 If possible, tell personal stories, they are so much better than any other examples.
 Keep in mind that a good speaker must also be a good storyteller.
 It has been mentioned above that your presentation shouldn’t be dull.

-23. Good presentation skills = Don’t forget about humour
+23. Good presentation skills = Don’t forget about humor

 „Your speech must be dry and official,“ said no-one ever.
 Think about it – a few on-point jokes are totally acceptable even during funeral speeches, so why can’t you make some during your presentation?